skjolber/json-log-filter/README.md

  * Limit document size (skip end of document when max size is reached)
  * Remove whitespace

 The library contains multiple filter implementations as to accommodate combinations of the above features with as little overhead as possible.
-No external dependencies are necessary.
+No external dependencies are required.

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].